AlessandroGhiotto/deconvolution-Tikhonov/README.md

 ### Deconvolution with Window Functions

-We have implemented the following window functions:
+The following window functions have been implemented:

 - **Truncated Window** (Miller Regularization)